 One reader emailed me a recipe from Caplan Miller Events and asked if I could “clean it up”.
 Truth be told, I didn’t think I would like them very much.
 I’ve never had a real Pop Tart, and frankly, the idea is rather revolting, especially first thing in the morning.
 Ick.

 But, not being one to turn down a challenge in the kitchen, I figured it was time to at least give it a try.
 So I started making them, and had them all lined up nicely on my cookie sheet.
 Some of the filling had oozed out the sides while I was crimping the edges, so they had a bit of a pinkish hue to them (you’ll see them below).

-My husband promptly walked into the kitchen and said, “Um….
+My then-husband promptly walked into the kitchen and said, “Um….
 I’ve never seen pink ravioli before…”.

 I just know he was muttering a prayer under his breath for God to rescue him from dinner that night.
 I should have played along and served them with spinach.

 But long story short, I did enjoy these.
 All by themselves, they were not very sweet.
 But with the honey as a topping, they were downright delicious.

 Great for breakfast or a snack on the go!